RinaldoBenaccetta/mail-sender/mail-sender/readme.md

 Error with the template engine.

 ### 3000
-The provide E-mail is not valid according to the E-mail validations settings.
+The provided E-mail is not valid according to the E-mail validations settings.

 ### 4000
 Error in MailSend class while sending the mail.